 Physical therapists are specialists who have been trained and certified.
 They are capable of diagnosing and treating a wide range of injuries, impairments, and illnesses.
 They work to enhance a person’s mobility and quality of life while also preventing additional injury or impairment.

-Outpatient offices, private clinics, hospitals, rehabilitation facilities, care homes, home care, sports and exercise environments, schools, and research institutions are places where licensed physical therapists operate, in different parts of Washington such as Spokane Valley, Opportunity, Cheney etc.
+Outpatient offices, private clinics, hospitals, rehabilitation facilities, care homes, home care, sports and exercise environments, schools, and research institutions are places where licensed physical therapists operate.

 Things to Expect from Physical Therapy